saasbook/hw-rails-wordguesser/README.md

-Both apps have similar structure: the user triggers an action on a game via an HTTP request; a particular chunk of code is called to "handle" the request as appropriate; the `HangpersonGame` class logic is called to handle the action; and usually, a view is rendered to show the result.
+Both apps have similar structure: the user triggers an action on a game via an HTTP request; a particular chunk of code is called to "handle" the request as appropriate; the `WordGuesserGame` class logic is called to handle the action; and usually, a view is rendered to show the result.
 But the locations of the code corresponding to each of these tasks is slightly different between Sinatra and Rails.

-**Q2.1.** Where in the Rails app directory structure is the code corresponding to the `HangpersonGame` model?
+**Q2.1.** Where in the Rails app directory structure is the code corresponding to the `WordGuesserGame` model?

 **Q2.2.** In what file is the code that most closely corresponds to the logic in the Sinatra apps' `app.rb` file that handles incoming user